 Essentially taking place near the Dniester River in central Poland between the 1750s and the 1790s the story extends to the mid-20th century including references to the French Revolution and that aftermath all the way to the end of World War II.
 Most of the book concerns the period following the echoes of the Counter-Reformation in which the Catholics are still superstitiously focused on maintaining their power by force.

 There are dozens of characters living under sometimes tortuous circumstances all bound up with some of the finer points of 18th century Central European Catholicism and Judaism.
 Because what’s happening is that a group of Jews, dissatisfied with their lot and intrigued by Christianity, has found a leader.
-One of their own, a traveling prophet from a town not too distant, gathers a number of these people and convinces them to join with him in claiming that he, Jacob Frank, is the new Messiah by way of reincarnation.
+He’s one of their own, a traveling prophet from a town not too distant who gathers a number of these people and convinces them to join with him in claiming that he, Jacob Frank, is the new Messiah by way of reincarnation.
 This makes him the third Messiah starting with Jesus.

 This group which had been followers of Tzvi decides to actually join the Christians, at least in appearance, although it’s certainly Frank’s idea.
 That doesn’t sit very well with most of the non-Frankish Jews so this new group is persecuted from two directions.
 They go to the Catholics, but there’s not a whole lot of immediate welcoming and Frank, a charismatic and possibly psychopathic personality, spends many years in jail while his followers remain dedicated.
 And when he gets out he is still most definitely “the Lord.”
 So, as the author says, “Frank and his followers carried out a multilateral, multifaceted rebellion and fell afoul of everyone.”*